 Although honey is usually seen as a summer flavor, it has made its way onto fall menus as well.
 It’s a great sweetener for a variety of fall products, such as carrot cake and cookies.

 Another popular flavor in cookies is hazelnut.
 This nut is typically harvested around early fall, making it an ideal inclusion for that time of year.
 It’s one of the most popular flavors used in bakeries across the country because of its sweet and buttery taste.

-Two years ago, our sister magazine Food Business News asked the question, “Is caramel apple the next pumpkin spice?”
-The flavor has certainly held up over time.
-Although it’s nothing new, it provides a major alternative to the taste we’ve grown accustomed to with pumpkin spice.
+Although it’s nothing new, caramel apple provides a major alternative to the taste we’ve grown accustomed to with pumpkin spice.
 It’s an indulgent flavor that has made its way into an assortment of products, and it lends itself to a wide variety of bakery applications.

 This is one of America’s beloved foods, and for good reason.
 But it also makes a unique companion to baked goods.
 For a double dose, maple bacon is a flavor combination that adds two delicious flavors into your fall menu lineup.